 “While it is believed to be much older, the folks who would know are either no longer with us or can’t remember that far back.
 The land was actually a gift to his Grandfather who joined the war effort at 16 years of age in early 1861 and returned as a veteran at 19 in 1864.
 The gift was from the Cameron family whose daughter my ancestor married upon his return and the land remains in our family to this day.

 “The process was naturally much different back then as the heavy vinegar base was necessary as a deterrent to the meat spoiling in pre-refrigeration days.
-In those days, the hog was “hand-selected” on site and slaughtered.
+In those days, the hog was “hand-selected” on-site and slaughtered.
 After the hog was put down, it was hung to bleed out, then briefly boiled to clean/remove the hair.
 The rest is simple enough; drain the blood and set the pit.

 “Today, the sauce is not cooked for long, but back then the sauce was started at the same time the hog was placed on the pit and cooked slowly for the entire time which was roughly 12 hours depending on the size.
-It was done in a fairly large cast iron pot which sat in the corner of the pit and was stirred from time to time.
+It was done in a fairly large cast iron pot that sat in the corner of the pit and was stirred from time to time.

-“Nothing overall special about it other than we’ve been using the recipe for over 100 years now, and it seems to be well liked among friends, family and the folks at the church.
+“Nothing overall special about it other than we’ve been using the recipe for over 100 years now, and it seems to be well-liked among friends, family, and the folks at the church.

 “My dad was never big on contests, as most of those are geared to mustard and tomato-based recipes, and in our little corner of the world, putting mustard or “ketchup” on a hog is still considered to be blasphemous.